OpenWater Group

 Do not represent or imply that OpenWater Group endorses you, your business, your products, or your services unless you have received explicit written authorization to do so.

-Business relationships that grow organically from genuine connection are a feature of this community, not a problem.
+Business relationships that grow organically from genuine connection are a feature of this community.
 What OpenWater does not tolerate is treating the community as a sales channel.
-The distinction: build a relationship first, let business follow naturally.

 What is encouraged: